Kilmacthomas: History

 During the Cromwellian conquest of Ireland, in December 1649, Oliver Cromwell marched from Waterford to Kilmacthomas during the Siege of Waterford.
 The weather was wet and stormy and the river was in flood, so the army could not cross.
 Two nights were spent in the field that is now the public park.
 Cromwell was said to have described Waterford county on his march from Waterford to Kilmacthomas in the winter of 1649 as being a craggy and desolate place.

 After returning to Ireland after several years in Newfoundland, 18th-century Irish-language poet Donnchadh Ruadh Mac Conmara converted to Protestantism and joined the Church of Ireland parish at Rossmire, Newtown near Kilmacthomas.
 He was briefly appointed as parish clerk, but it is said that when the Vicar and parishioners discovered how great a rake he was, Donnchadh Ruadh was dismissed and converted back to Catholicism.

 Daniel O'Connell passed through Kilmacthomas on a campaign trail and he wrote:

 We breakfasted at Kilmacthomas, a town belonging to the Beresfords but the people belong to us.
 They came out to meet us with green boughs and such shouting you can have no idea of.
 I harangued them from the window of the inn, and we had a good deal of laughing at the bloody Beresfords.
 Judge what the popular feeling must be when in this, a Beresford town, every man their tenant, we had such a reception.

+Kilmacthomas Woollen Mills was established in 1846 by the Beresford family and by 1876 had enlarged to a scale employing over 200 workers with a market for Kilmacthomas Tweed as far as Japan.
+In 1912 it was sold off to Stephenson Brothers & Co. who continued business until c.1922.

-In the early 1870s, the influence of the industrial revolution reached Kilmacthomas when the Waterford to Mallow railroad came to town.
+In the early 1870s, further influence of the industrial revolution reached Kilmacthomas when the Waterford to Mallow railroad came to town.
 There is an example of a stone viaduct in the town spanning the Mahon River.
 Although the last passenger services ceased in the late 1960s the railway continued to operate with the haulage of oil and magnesite for another couple of decades.
 This railway is now disused.
 The viaduct at Kilmacthomas has been preserved and is part of the Waterford Greenway, which opened in 2017.